osmhpi/stallgov/README.md

 ### Removing

-Before removing the memutil kernel module, please switch back to another governor like schedutil.
+Before removing the stallgov kernel module, please switch back to another governor like schedutil.

-Then run `rmmod memutil.ko` to remove the module from your kernel.
+Then run `rmmod stallgov.ko` to remove the module from your kernel.

 ### Reloading the governor

-After making changes to the governors code, run the `make_reload.sh` shell script, to disable, remove, rebuild, reinsert and enable memutil with one command.
+After making changes to the governors code, run the `make_reload.sh` shell script, to disable, remove, rebuild, reinsert and enable stallgov with one command.
-The memutil governor must be active when this command is run, otherwise it will fail.
+The stallgov governor must be active when this command is run, otherwise it will fail.

 ## Output log
-You can view the debug output of memutil via `dmesg`.
+You can view the debug output of stallgov via `dmesg`.
-Further debug data can be read from DebugFS at `/sys/kernel/debug/memutil/` - see [Wiki/Memutil Architecture - Logging](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/wikis/Memutil%20Architecture#logging) and `copy-log.sh` for details.
+Further debug data can be read from DebugFS at `/sys/kernel/debug/stallgov/` and `copy-log.sh` for details.